 Quick Info.
 Toggles between turning on and off Quick Info rollovers for nodes and edges.

 Disable/Enable Force Layout.
-Toggles between turns on and off the force directed physics layout.
+Toggles between turning on and off a force directed physics layout.

 Once you load or create at least one node, more tool icons appear.

 Select Visible Nodes.
 Selects all nodes currently visible in the graph space (i.e. those not hidden using Hide Selection or by de-selecting the Visible checkbox for a category or relationship in the Project panel).